ICE used the last day of the Trump era to deport people to a nation that still has slavery

 There were also deportations to Latin America on Tuesday, according to flight records and advocates.
 Cartwright said the flight to Mauritania was unusual, but that the number of deportation flights on Tuesday was otherwise relatively normal by ICE’s standards.
 Overall, Cartwright says he has not seen an increase in deportation flights since the election.

 Before the election, I spoke to Goura Ndiaye, an electrician who was deported after two decades in the United States.
-Like other Black Mauritanians, he’d been stripped of his citizenship before fleeing for Senegal in 1990 and then sought refuge in the US in 2000.
+Like other Black Mauritanians, he’d been stripped of his citizenship before being deported to Senegal in 1990 and then sought refuge in the US in 2000.
 After being sent back to Mauritania in 2019, he immediately left for Senegal again.
 He is now suing ICE for failing to provide him with the hip replacement he was awaiting when ICE detained him at a routine check-in.

 “I almost collapsed on the floor the day they took me into custody.
 I was crying, to be honest, because I couldn’t believe it.”
 Ndiaye told me last year from his daughter’s home in Senegal.
 “Everybody fought to go to the United States because they said only the United States can help.
 That encouraged me to come to the United States.
 That’s why I couldn’t believe that day that they were going to deport me.
 I did nothing wrong.
 I love this country.
 Mauritania stripped me of my citizenship.
 Otherwise, I never would have gone to America.”